iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [Scipy Lecture Notes
 One document to learn numerics, science, and data with Python](http://www.scipy-lectures.org/)
 - [from R to Python (2): libraries for statistical analysis](https://tmfujis.wordpress.com/2015/04/23/from-r-to-python-2-libraries-for-statistical-analysis/)
+- [assertpy](https://github.com/ActivisionGameScience/assertpy).
+Dead simple assertions framework for unit testing in Python with a nice fluent API.
+Supports both Python 2 and 3.

 # Julia